Lamborghini Murcielago

 Top Speed: N/A

 The long-awaited return of Lamborghini to professional sports car racing became reality with the Murcielago R-GT.
 It was developed jointly with Reiter Engineering and parent company Audi’s sports division Audi Sport.
-Lamborghini offered clients a car with which to compete in global professional motor sport.
+Clients got an amazing experience and lots of attention.

 Murciélago RG-1